MTrop/DoomStruct/PHILOSOPHY.md

 flexibility as well as convenience.

+### Why are WadEntries immutable?

+WadEntries are immutable because they can be used by other Wads - changing an entry could pollute use of an entry whose reference is used in many places.

 ### Why Doom/Hexen/UDMF Linedef/Thing objects?
 Why not a single object for all things/linedefs?

 Those object types are first and foremost abstractions of data representation in Doom,